rust-lang/nomicon/src/atomics/atomics.md

 Trying to fully explain the model in this book is fairly hopeless.
 It's defined in terms of madness-inducing causality graphs that require a full book to properly understand in a practical way.
-If you want all the nitty-gritty details, you should check out the [C++ specification][C++-model].
+If you want all the nitty-gritty details, you should check out the [C++ specification][C++-model] — note that Rust atomics correspond to C++’s `atomic_ref`, since Rust allows accessing atomics via non-atomic operations when it is safe to do so.
-Still, we'll try to cover the basics and some of the problems Rust developers face.
+In this section we aim to give an informal overview of the topic to cover the common problems that Rust developers face.

 ## Motivation